scala/docs.scala-lang/_includes/_markdown/install-cask.md

 {% tabs cask-install class=tabs-build-tool %}

 {% tab 'Scala CLI' %}
-You can declare dependency on Cask with `using` directive:
+You can declare a dependency on Cask with the following `using` directive:
 ```scala
 //> using dep "com.lihaoyi::cask::0.9.2"
 ```